stianoverby/Probably/README.md

         └── Spec.hs          -- Property-based tests and unit tests

-Were to find experiments noted in Listings and Figures
+Experiments noted in Listings and Figures can be found in this directory

     .
     ├── example-experiments